 We are here for support throughout your application.
 If you plan to apply to medical school someday and have completed the Orientation course, please come in and talk with us about your plans to apply.
-And please ask about our detailed Canvas course on Applying to Medical Programs.
-We will be happy to add you!
+And please ask about our detailed Canvas course on applying!
+Sign up here.

 Below is a rough timeline for preparing your application.